 German wine labels are getting more light-hearted.
-They used sport bucolic images of misty castles and spooky monasteries.
-Today's young winemakers are less likely to be descended from wine dynasties or attached to such conventions and prefer a more eye-catching label and a fresh approach to winemaking.
+They used sport bucolic images of half-timber villages and spooky castles.
+Today's young winemakers are less likely to be descended from wine dynasties or attached to such conventions and opt for an eye-catching label to match their fresh approach to winemaking.
 Max Kilburg makes Vertigo at Weingut Geierslay along the winding Mosel River, famous for world-class Riesling.
 Even at its moderate price, Vertigo is 100% village fruit from Wintrich, not too far from Bernkastel-Kues.
-This Feinherb is 10.5% ABV with a snappy, zingy palate of yellow and green fruit, citrus, and just a touch of residual sugar.
+The 2023 Feinherb is 10.5% ABV with a palate of jasmine, ripe peach, mango, pineapple, and gunpowder over searing acidity and a touch of residual sugar.
+It just landed, so give it some time to compose itself in the glass.

 Sign up for the Wild Vine & Liquors newsletter and be among the first to know about upcoming specials!